 Before you can stack coupons, you need to know what types of coupons CVS accepts and the CVS coupon policy.

 Stacking manufacturer coupons with ExtraBucks promotions is the simplest way to save at CVS.
 Manufacturer coupons lower your out-of-pocket total without interfering with your ability to earn ExtraBucks.
 Here’s an example:

-4. Double-dip on rebates from Ibotta, Fetch Rewards and SavingStar.
+5. Double-dip on rebates from Ibotta, Checkout 51, and Fetch Rewards.

-5. The goal is to stack manufacturer coupons, CVS coupons, ExtraBucks promos and rebates.
+6. The goal is to stack manufacturer coupons, CVS coupons, ExtraBucks promos, and rebates.

 Additionally, be aware that percent-off coupons will be calculated after all other CVS coupons and ExtraBucks have been deducted from your subtotal.
 Manufacturer coupons do not impact the value of a CVS percent-off coupon.

-7. The order in which you present your coupons does not matter.
+9. The order in which you present your coupons doesn’t matter.